 Theft operations have become more complex in recent years.
 In the past, thieves usually identified areas where freight trains either stop or slow down to jump on, pop open doors or trailers, and throw products off.
 In the last few months, however, Mexico has seen an increasing number of choreographed train robberies that often start with robbers damaging tracks or holding up trains with rocks.Read more

 The nationwide coal shortage in India due to supply and demand-side inventory mismanagement since September 2017 has started to impact industrial manufacturing throughout the country.
 What started as a prioritization issue of expending domestic and Indonesian-imported supply by Coal India has now ballooned into an industry-wide shortage that threatens to impact key sectors.Read more

 Our weekly risk bulletin is a summary of supply chain incidents from around the world, providing you with an at-a-glance view of all potentially disruptive events from the week as well as early warning intelligence on upcoming events.
 The content is derived entirely from DHL Resilience 360’s Incident Monitoring platform.
-If you’d like to receive a weekly round-up of events, you can subscribe to the bulletin on this page.
-If you would like to receive these alerts in near real-time, contact us to acquire a subscription to the Incident Monitoring platform.
+If you like to receive a weekly round-up of events, you can subscribe to the bulletin on this page.
+If you also like to receive these alerts in near real-time, contact us to acquire a subscription to the Incident Monitoring platform.

 Supply chain disruptions are sometimes inevitable.
 When they do occur, get the most updated information on the situation together with recommendations on possible contingency plans through our special risk briefs